The Fifth Element: Development

 As a teenager, Besson envisioned the world of The Fifth Element in an attempt to alleviate boredom.
-He began writing the script when he was 16, originally envisioning the story as a novel, though the film was not released in cinemas until he was 38.
-The original story was set in the year 2300 and was about a "nobody" named Zaltman Bleros (later renamed Korben Dallas), who wins a trip to the Club Med resort on the planet Fhloston Paradise in the Angel constellation.
+He began writing the script when he was 16, originally envisioning the story as a novel, with the film released in cinemas when he was 38.
+The original story was set in the year 2300 and was about a "nobody" named Zaltman Bleros, later renamed Korben Dallas, who wins a trip to the Club Med resort on the planet Fhloston Paradise in the Angel constellation.
 There, he meets Leeloo, a "sand-girl" who has the "beauty of youth" despite being over 2,000 years old.
+The name of the character Diva Plavalaguna was likely derived from the Plava Laguna resort in Poreč, Croatia, where Besson had vacationed several times.

 Besson continued to work on the story for years.
 By 1991, when his documentary film Atlantis was released, he had a 400-page script.
 Nicolas Seydoux and Patrice Ledoux from Gaumont were the first people to take on the project.
 In November 1991, while seeking actors for the film, Besson met French comic creators Jean Giraud and Jean-Claude Mézières and recruited them for the film's production design.
 Giraud and Mézières's comics inspired the look that Besson wanted for his futuristic New York City.